Planning for September

 Associate Director, First Year Programs

-Undergraduate Student Advisor, Years 1 and 2, Engineering Science
+Undergraduate Student Advisor, Years 1 & 2, Engineering Science

 Undergraduate Student Advisor, Years 1 & 2 (International), Engineering Science